mattriley/agile-avatars/README.md

 Provides _pure domain functions_.
 The name "core" comes from [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) providing a home for [pure functions](#pure-functions) which are accessed by services.
 Without core, services would be interlaced with pure and impure functions, making them harder to test and reason about.

-__Example: A pure function__
+__Example: parseEmailExpression function__

-`parseEmailExpression` is a pure function.
+parseEmailExpression is a pure function.
 Amongst other properties of pure functions, its return value is the same for the same arguments, and its evaluation has no side effects.

 <details open>
 <summary>src/core/tags/parse-email-expression.js</summary>